jina-ai/langchain-serve/README.md

     lc-serve playground babyagi --verbose
     ```

-# 📞 Reach out to us
+# 📣 Reach out to us

-- Serverless is not your thing?
-- Do you want larger instances for your API?
-- Looking for file uploads, or other data-in, data-out features?

-📣 Got your attention?
-[Join us on Discord](https://discord.jina.ai) and we'd be happy to help you out.
+Want to deploy your apps on your own infrastructure with all capabilities of Jina AI Cloud - Serverless, Autoscaling, TLS certs, LLM observability, etc?
+[Join us on Discord](https://discord.jina.ai) and we'd be happy to hear more about your use case.